jbx-protocol/juice-docs-v1/protocol/learn/overview.md

     The protocol uses this to allow project owners to give other EOAs or contracts permission to take certain administrative actions on their behalf.
 This is useful for encouraging a composable ecosystem where proxy contracts can perform actions on a project's behalf as a lego block.

-The last core contract stores info about which payment terminal's a project is currently accepting funds through, and which controller contract defines the rules according to which a project's terminal contract interacts with the core contracts.
+The last core contract stores info about which payment terminals a project is currently accepting funds through, and which controller contract defines the rules according to which a project's terminal contract interacts with the core contracts.

 * [`JBDirectory`](../contracts/jbdirectory/) keeps a reference of which terminal contracts each project is currently accepting funds through, and which controller contract is managing each project's tokens and funding cycles.

-There are currently 3 surface contracts that manage how projects receive funds and define the rules for how all core contracts should be used together.
+# Surface contracts

-(The docs for these are WIP)
+There are currently 3 surface contracts that manage how projects receive funds and define how all core contracts should be used together.
+Anyone can write new surface contracts for projects to use.

 * [`JBController`](../contracts/or-controllers/jbcontroller/) stitches together funding cycles and treasury tokens, making sure all activity is accounted for and correct.
 * [`JBETHPaymentTerminal`](../contracts/or-payment-terminals/jbethpaymentterminal/) manages all inflows and outflows of ETH into the Juicebox ecosystem.